mateusduraes/tvshows-twitter-bot/README.md

-# :bird: twitter-retweet-bot
+## :bird: Twitter retweet bot :bird:

-A twitter bot to retweet tweets for a certain list of people
+A twitter bot to retweet tweets for a certain list of people.